 This included a subset group of 600 SOC employees, currently working in the United States and abroad, who have previously served in the United States Armed Forces.
 Selfridge states, “We take tremendous pride in the sacrifice our employees have made for our country and continue to make today through our work of supporting the same mission, as a partner to the Department of Defense, Department of Energy, Department of State and other federal agencies.”

-“When I received a letter addressed from Anthony (Yoh CEO) to my home, I was obviously very interested in the contents (who wouldn’t be?).
-When I read the two letters, one from Hal Yoh and one from Anthony and the lapel pin, I was so impressed that a company would even take the time for a personalized note.
-As I approach my one year anniversary with the company, I’m continually energized by the history and patriotism of our organization.
+“When I received a letter addressed from the Yoh CEO to my home, I was obviously very interested in the contents (who wouldn’t be?).
+When I read the two letters, one from our CEO and one from the President of Yoh, and the lapel pin, I was so impressed that a company would even take the time for a personalized note.
+I’m continually energized by the history and patriotism of our organization.
 Many companies have women and men that have served our country, but our leadership has set the bar high as to the recognition of that service and thus truly showing others our strong value system.
 Semper Fi!”

 Establish Recruiter Training Programs